Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### DefaultScope Permissions
-- Static values: you can use the `defaultScopeEntitlements.ps1` script or enter three static entitlements.
+- Static values: you can use the `defaultScopeEntitlements.ps1` script or enter five static entitlements.
 These values are then used in the permissions (Defaultscope).
 The preferable way is to use the script to avoid typos.
 Make sure that the "references" match the following values.
    - DefaultScope
    - DefaultScopeTeams
    - DefaultScopeLocations
+   - DefaultScopeAllClients
+   - DefaultScopeAllEmployees

+> :warning: Switching between static and script values results in the loss of entitlements from the configured business rules.

 ### DefaultScope Grant/Update/Revoke
 Separate Scripts
 *(Sequenced after the Account lifecycle)*

-- The DefaultScope, or the teams and locations, can be set in Nedap.
+- The DefaultScope, or the teams and locations and the scope settings, can be set in Nedap.
 Therefore, the DefaultScope can be configured as permission in HelloID.
 The scope of an account will be calculated based on the contracts in scope against an external mapping file.
 You can find an example of such a mapping file in the Assets folder.
   Result:
      - Grant
        - For each account one or two Audit Logs with a summary of the DefaultScope  (Location and Teams) are separated Logs.